The Pamantasan ng Lungsod ng Maynila (PLM) is a pioneer, a leader, and a model institution of higher learning in the

-Today, after almost 47 years of outstanding excellence since it opened in 1967 and as it nears its golden anniversary since its establishment in 1965, it serves as the training ground for a higher dimension of intellectual maturity for about 12,000 undergraduate scholars and 1,000 graduate students annually -- of about 13,000 great men and women envisioned to be the leaders of the future -- under whose able hands will spell and chart out a better future for our beloved city and our dear country.
+Today, after almost 47 years of outstanding excellence since PLM has opened in 1967 and as it nears its golden anniversary since its establishment in 1965, it serves as the training ground for a higher dimension of intellectual maturity for about 10,000 undergraduate scholars and 1,000 graduate students annually -- of about 11,000 great men and women envisioned to be the leaders of the future -- under whose able hands will spell and chart out a better future for our beloved city and our dear country.